projectM-visualizer/projectm/BUILDING.md

 configuration assistant, then select the above `vcpkg.cmake` file on the second page.

-Another option is to open the project folder in a recent Visual Studio version as a CMake project and configure CMake using Visual Studio's JSON-based settings file.
+Another option is to open the project folder in a recent Visual Studio version as a CMake project and configure CMake using Visual Studio's JSON-based GetSettings file.

 #### Building the solution